 This is an excerpt from Dumbbell by Allen Hedrick.

-- Stand with the feet about shoulder-width apart and rest a dumbbell on the right shoulder.
+- Stand with the feet about shoulder-width apart and rest a pair of dumbbells on the shoulders.

 - Sit back until you are at the depth of a vertical-jump attempt.
 Keep the heels on the floor.